Natural-Goldfish/SimpsonGenerator/Readme.md

 # Introduction
 At the beginning, I wanted to generate face images which I am able to change the facial attributes as a "Capstone Design 1" subject's goal.
     But I didn't have enough knowledge about generative model to achieve the goal.
     That's why I started this project.
-In order to understand how GAN works and to check whether I understand that or not, I made this 'Simpson Generator' using DC-GAN.
+I made this 'Simpson Generator' using DC-GAN, in order to understand how GAN works and to check whether I understand that or not.

 # How to use my code
 - In order to use my code, just follow this :